giorgiosld/krust-ebpf-hooks/docs/environment-setup.md

 ```

 # Verifying the Setup
-To verify that your environment is correctly set up, you can check:
+To verify that your environment is set up correctly, check the following:
 ```bash
 # Verify Rust installation
 rustc --version